-Second, endogeneity might appear in an alternative path.
-Since our initial premise is that governance quality affects the stability of ADRs, it still has the possibility of that in a certain path a reversed relationship holds.
-Documenting a Governance-Volatility correlation is not equivalent for determining a direct causality from governance quality to volatility.
-It could be the case, even if it is intuitively less prone, that volatility by some means affects the overall governance environment.
-Therefore, an appropriate design should allow us to make a clear causal inference from governance environment to volatility.
-To alleviate this sort of endogeneity, and strength our casual inference goal, we employ a difference-in-difference setting surrounding one of the most notorious corruption scandals in Brazil in June 2017 which can be considered as an exogenous shock for governance quality.
-This arguably quasi-natural experiment has clearly harmed the quality of government and the way credibility and efficiency of government was perceived by the public.
-Therefore, we expect to witness a deterioration in the stability of ADRs, meaning an increased volatility, vis-à-vis other ADRs after the event.
+The second potential complication is that endogeneity might appear from an alternative direction.
+Our initial premise is that governance quality affects the stability of ADRs, but there remains the possibility that the reverse relationship can emanate from a different source.
+Documenting a governance-volatility correlation is not equivalent to determining that governance quality directly causes volatility.
+It could be the case that volatility by some means affects the overall governance environment, even if this possibility seems less likely intuitively.
+Therefore, an appropriate design should enable us to make a clear causal inference from the governance environment to volatility.
+To alleviate this sort of endogeneity, and strengthen our casual inference result, we employ a difference-in-difference approach to one of the most notorious corruption scandals in Brazil that erupted in June 2017, which can be considered as an exogenous shock for governance quality.
+This arguably quasi-natural experiment clearly damaged the quality of government and the public perception of the government’s credibility and efficiency .
+Therefore, we expect to witness a deterioration in the stability of ADRs, meaning increased volatility vis-à-vis other ADRs, after the event.

 The main results of our study can be summarized as follows.
-First, after controlling for the specific characteristics of ADRs (such as its price, spread and liquidity), as well as for country fixed effects (such as the country GDP per capita, population, and unemployment rate), governance quality variables are associated with negative impact on ADRs' volatility.
-Meaning, a poor quality of governance is associated with greater ADR volatility.
-For example, our multivariate regression show that a one unit increase in control of corruption index (Government Effectiveness) is associated with at least 20 (30) bp decrease in ADRs volatility.
-A similar picture arises from examining governance quality through the lens of other governance quality variables such as Voice and Accountability (VA), Political Stability and Absence of Violence (PV), Regulatory Quality (RQ), and Rule of Law (RL).
-The documented phenomenon also corresponds for using four types of volatility measures: the well-familiar Historical Standard deviation which is the total volatility, the Idiosyncratic Volatility Extracted from Fama-French (1993) three factors model, the Range volatility, and the Conditional GARCH[1,1] Volatility.
-Second, when we inspected the volatility of Brazilian ADRs, surrounding the Brazilian leak scandal, which can arguably reflect a bold violation of the quality of governance, it appears that Brazilian ADRs became less stable in the days following the leak, vis-à-vis the non-Brazilian ADRs sample.
+First, after controlling for the specific characteristics of ADRs (such as price, spread, and liquidity), as well as for country-fixed effects (such as the country GDP per capita, population, and unemployment rate), governance quality variables are associated with a negative impact on ADRs’ volatility.
+In other words, a poor quality of governance is associated with greater ADR volatility.
+For example, our multivariate regression shows that a one unit increase in the Control of Corruption Index (government effectiveness) is associated with at least 20 (30) bp decrease in ADR volatility.
+A similar picture arises from examining governance quality through the lens of other governance quality variables, such as Voice and Accountability (VA), Political Stability and Absence of Violence (PV), Regulatory Quality (RQ), and Rule of Law (RL).
+The documented phenomenon also facilitates the use of four types of volatility measures: the well-known historical standard deviation to measure total volatility, the idiosyncratic volatility extracted from the Fama-French (1993) three-factor model, the range volatility, and the conditional GARCH(1,1) volatility.
+Second, when we inspect the volatility of Brazilian ADRs around the time of the Brazilian leak scandal, which arguably represents a dramatic violation of the quality of governance, it appears that Brazilian ADRs became less stable in the days following the leak in comparison to the non-Brazilian ADRs sample.
 The results remained qualitatively similar under a set of multivariate tests including different control variables.
-On the basis of these findings, we conclude that the country-level governance quality causes changes in the stability of ADRs.
+On the basis of these findings, we conclude that country-level governance quality causes changes in the stability of ADRs.

-Our paper joins to previous studies exploring external variables at the country-level and their effect on the stability in the equity markets (Blau, Brough and Thomas 2014; Blau 2017; Blau, Griffith & Whitby 2021) It also is consistent with the study of Hooper, Sim, & Uppal (2009) who investigate the link between the quality of government institutions and the performance of global stock markets.
+Our paper joins previous studies exploring external variables at the country level and their effect on stability in the equity markets (Blau, Brough and Thomas, 2014; Blau, 2017; Blau, Griffith & Whitby, 2021) It is also consistent with the study by Hooper, Sim, & Uppal (2009), which investigated the link between the quality of government institutions and the performance of global stock markets.
 Their results show a clear positive relationship between stock market performance measures (the average monthly stock index excess returns and the Sharpe ratio) and the quality of the institutional environment.
-They also find that the quality of governance is found to be negatively associated with stock market total risk and idiosyncratic risk.
+They also found that the quality of governance is negatively associated with stock market total risk and idiosyncratic risk.